plainlab/plainmerge/README.md

 ## What is this?

-Imagine you want to fill a PDF form for 100 employees with a specific name and address for each of them.
+Imagine you want to fill out a PDF form for 100 employees with a specific name and address for each of them.
 You got the PDF form and all your staff information in an Excel file.

 That's when PlainMerge helps.